-This diastasis recti image shows what happens to your abdominal muscles when diastasis recti occurs.
+This image shows what happens to your abdominal muscles when diastasis recti occurs.

-Diastasis Recti occurs as a result of excessive intra-abdominal pressure or loading, & is common in the later stages of pregnancy, particularly second or subsequent pregnancies.
-The ‘gap’ narrows naturally in the days & weeks following childbirth, but often doesn’t come back together completely on its own, resulting in instability & weakness of the core & a ‘pooch’ stomach or ‘mummy tummy’.
+Diastasis Recti occurs as a result of excessive intra-abdominal pressure or loading, and is common in the later stages of pregnancy, particularly second or subsequent pregnancies.
+It happens because your core is not functioning optimally, and because your body is not aligned optimally.
+The result is instability and weakness of the core and a ‘pooch’ stomach or ‘mummy tummy’.

-But the Rectus Abdominis is only 1 of 4 layers of abdominal muscles: the Transverse Abdominis (deepest muscle layer) the Interior & Exterior Obliques (next 2 layers) that form your waist, & then the Rectus Abdominis is on the outside.
+The Rectus Abdominis is 1 of 4 layers of abdominal muscles: the Transverse Abdominis (deepest muscle layer) the Interior and Exterior Obliques (next 2 layers) that form your waist, and then the Rectus Abdominis is on the outside.

-Unfortunately when the 2 parts of the muscle separate as a result of this increased pressure, the connective mid-line is stretched & weakened as it takes all other muscular & fascial support structures along with it.
-This leaves the front of the abdomen unsupported & unstable.
+When the 2 parts of the muscle separate as a result of this increased pressure, the connective mid-line is stretched and weakened as it takes all other muscular and fascial support structures along with it.
+This leaves the front of the abdomen unsupported and unstable.

-Important: Diastasis Recti is a symptom of excessive intra abdominal pressure, the same state that creates other pelvic & abdominal problems including hernia & prolapse.
-DR should therefore be treated as part of an integrated program designed to restore, re-connect & then strengthen the entire core musculature, rather than be addressed in isolation (& rather than focussing only on ‘closing the gap’).
+Important: Diastasis Recti is a symptom of excessive intra abdominal pressure, the same state that creates other pelvic and abdominal problems including hernia and prolapse.
+DR should therefore be treated as part of an integrated program designed to restore, re-connect and then strengthen the entire core musculature, rather than be addressed in isolation (and rather than focussing only on ‘closing the gap’).

 A diagram is always easier to understand – so MuTu System have created one that explains the condition of Diastasis Recti as simply but accurately as we can – I hope it helps!

-*Please note that the above image is owned by & copyright of MuTu System (registered trademark) / mutusystem.com & so whilst you are welcome to use it on your blog website, it must remain in its complete form with accreditation.
+Please note that the above image is owned by and copyright of MuTu System Limited and so whilst you are welcome to link to it on your blog or website, it must remain in its complete form with accreditation.
 To discuss use in printed, off-line or any commercial materials, please contact us.
 Thank-you!